Rapid-Application-Development-JS/RAD.JS/docs/new/introduction/Introduction.md

 # Introduction

+> New way of using **Backbone.js**: component architecture, Virtual DOM - without any limitation.

 RAD.JS (Javascript library for Rapid Application Development)

 RAD.JS is a composite application library for Backbone.js that aims to simplify the construction of large scale JavaScript applications.